laplacian-core/metamodel/doc/description_of_entities.md

 * **domain_type_name:** `String?`
   制約型名
 * **size:** `Int?`
-  the maximum allowed size of this property
+  the maximum allowed size of the content of this property
 * **optional:** `Boolean?`
   Defines this property is optional or not.
 * **description:** `String?`
   The description of this property.
 * **default_value:** `String?`
-  デフォルト値
+  The default value of this property, which is used when the actual value is null
 * **example_value:** `String?`
   The example_value of this property.
 * **table_column_name:** `String?`